Authors of section

 2. Principles

-In principle, the 90° drill/screwdriver allows drilling and insertion of screws perpendicular to the bony surface through a transoral approach.
+In principle, a 90° drill/screwdriver allows drilling and insertion of screws perpendicular to the bony surface through a transoral approach.

-The drill/screwdriver is construed of several main components:
+The drill/screwdriver is constructed of several main components:

 • Handle